rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

 8. Click Done.

-9. Open a supported browser and enter the following Oracle Cloud Infrastructure (OCI) Console URL: https://cloud.oracle.com and sign in to the OCI console
+9. Open a browser window and enter the following Oracle Cloud Infrastructure (OCI) Console URL: https://cloud.oracle.com and sign in to the OCI console

 10. Open the navigation menu and click **Identity & Security**.
 Under Identity, click **Domains**